The Future – What can I do with a major in Event Management?

 There is a good chance you may work with celebrities, venture capitalists, and other interesting people as you improve people’s quality of life.

-2018 graduate Conner Harris with the Property Brothers at the High Point Furniture Market
+2018 graduates Conner Harris with the Property Brothers at the High Point Furniture Market and Ashley Gaines at the NFL Draft

 Our students have a student government approved and funded club called Planning on Point (POP).
 Members regularly volunteer for local events, interact with event planners and venues and have attended professional conferences hosted by the North Carolina Association of Festivals & Events, HSMAI, the International Festivals & Events Association, and the International Association of Conference Planners.
 Several members have also completed bridal certification training.